aslanovmustafa/Principles-of-Operating-Systems/Readers Writers problem using Semaphore/README.md

 Assignment	1

+<SUMMARY> 1 writer and infinite readers with priority given to writer.
+When writer comes mid readers, currently reading readers have to finish and newly wanting readers have to wait until writer finishes writing.</SUMMARY>

 The	task	is	to	improve	the	default	implementation	of	the	readers/writer	problem.
 Due to	larger	number	of	reader	threads,	writer	has	lower	chance	to	acquire	the	DB	lock.
 Therefore,	you	must come	up	with	a	solution	such	that	whenever	writer	has	an